nordic-institute/X-Road/doc/UseCases/uc-mess_x-road_member_communication_use_case_model.md

 4b.
 The validation process terminates with an exception message.

   - 4b.1.
 System sends a SOAP Fault message with fault string containing the exception message to the Client IS.
 The use case terminates.

-5a.
-The target service is an X-Road central service (SOAP request header contains X-Road central service identifier).

-  - 5a.1.
-System looks up the identifier of the implementing service from the global configuration and writes it to the request header.
-The use case continues from step 6.

-    - 5a.1a.
-System cannot find the identifier of the implementing service that for the central service from the global configuration.

-      - 5a.1a.1.
-System sends a SOAP Fault message with fault string “Cannot find implementing service for central service 'X'” (where “X” is the central service identifier) to the Client IS.
-The use case terminates.

-5b.
-Request contains both a service identifier and a central service identifier.

-  - 5b.1.
-System sends a SOAP Fault message with fault string “Message header must contain either service id or central service id” to the Client IS.
-The use case terminates.

 6a.
 Client IS is not in *Registered* state.